-&lt;sup>1Ayala Land adopted PFRS 16, Leases using modified retrospective approach of adoption with the initial date of application of January 1, 2019.
+Ayala Land adopted PFRS 16, Leases using modified retrospective approach of adoption with the initial date of application of January 1, 2019.
 Amounts presented in the consolidated statements of financial position and consolidated statements of income as at and for the years ended December 31, 2018 and 2017 are based on PAS 17, Leases (superseded by PFRS 16).
-The comparative financial information for accounts affected by the adoption of PFRS 16 may not be comparable to the information presented for 2019, 2020 and 2021.
-Please refer to Note 2 of Ayala Land's audited consolidated financial statements, which are included as an Annex to this Prospectus, for the effect of the adoption of PFRS 16
+The comparative financial information for accounts affected by the adoption of PFRS 16 may not be comparable to the information presented for 2019 and 2020.
+Please refer to Note 2 of Ayala Land's audited consolidated financial statements, which are included as an Annex to this Offer Supplement, for the effect of the adoption of PFRS 16.